Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Centralized Construction

 With these tools we can now show how to construct two disjoint spanning trees.
 For technical reasons we use two different constructions based on the existence of a vertex $v$ in the minimum spanning tree where no two consecutive adjacent edges span an angle larger than~$\pi$.

-\begin{theorem} Consider a set $S$ of $n$ points in the plane for which the minimum spanning tree $\MST(S)$ has a vertex $v$ where between any two consecutive adjacent edges the angle is smaller than $\pi$.
+\begin{theorem} Let $S$ be a set of $n$ points in the plane, and $v$ a vertex of $S$.
+Assume that there is a minimum spanning tree $\MST(S)$ such that the angle between any two consecutive adjacent edges of $v$ in $\MST(S)$ is smaller than $\pi$.
 Then there exist two plane spanning trees $R=G(S,E_R)$ and $B=G(S,E_B)$ such that $E_R\cap E_B=\emptyset$ and $\max\{\BE(R), \BE(B)\}\leq 2\BE(\MST(S))$. \end{theorem} \begin{proof} We build the two spanning trees by using the vertex $v$ to decompose the minimum spanning tree into trees where $v$ is a leaf.
 For each of these subtrees we apply Construction~\ref{con:dir-red-blue-doubletrees} and possibly recolor them in one of the variants from Lemma~\ref{lem:red-blue-tree-variants}.